IHateGameDev/TEL/docs/Guidelines.md

 <a name="applicationsDevelopersGuide"></a>

-## TEM Implementing in project
+## TEL Implementing in project

-If you want to implementing TEM in your project:
+If you want to implementing TEL in your project:

 ### Extension info